AlbertSnows/GroupOfPictures/docs/rop.md

 though.

 In the meantime,
-here are links to both the resources I pulled from and more info about ROP conceptually.
+here are links to both the resources I pulled from during previous time spent with ROP and more info about ROP conceptually.

 rop file sources: